This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Many children with cerebral palsy are bright, intelligent children who will go on to live productive, quality lives.
 A common misconception about cerebral palsy is that children are “slow” intellectually, but this is entirely untrue in most cases.

-However, cerebral palsy does increase the risk of having cognitive dysfunction, ranging from mild to severe.
-With proper management and treatment, these issues can be dealt with successfully.[8]
+However, cerebral palsy does increase the risk of having cognitive dysfunction.[7]
+Cognitive impairment in children with cerebral palsy can range from mild to severe.

 The most common forms of cognitive or behavioral problems that children with cerebral palsy experience include: